-Returns A list of records that include the predictions of the label model.
+Returns A dataset of records that include the predictions of the label model.

-Return type List[rubrix.client.models.TextClassificationRecord]

-score(tie\break\policy='abstain', output\str=False)
+Return type rubrix.client.datasets.DatasetForTextClassification score(tie\break\policy='abstain', output\str=False)

 Returns some scores/metrics of the label model with respect to the annotated records.